Fishtales

 Fishtales is a 2007 family comedy film directed by Alki David and Michael Greenspan, and starring Billy Zane and Kelly Brook about a widowed father who falls in love with a mermaid.
 The film was released theatrically in the UK on 24 August 2007.

-At the time of filming, co-stars Billy Zane and Kelly Brook were engaged to be married, but they have since split.
-This is the second film that the couple have worked on together, the previous being 2005's Survival Island, where they met.
+At the time of filming, co-stars Billy Zane and Kelly Brook were engaged to be married, but they later split up.
+This was the second time the two worked together on a film, the first being when they met, on the set of Survival Island.

 Plot

 Widowed Classics Professor Thomas Bradley (Billy Zane) is about to lose his research grant studying ancient love spells at Oxford University.
 He knows he is close to a major academic breakthrough and desperately needs more time to complete his research.
 Thomas is given one last chance to finish his work, and goes to the Greek island of Spetses, where he has been invited to stay at the home of a supportive Oxford don Professor Coulter.
 Thomas brings along his 12-year-old daughter, Serena (Amber Savva).
 The house is in tolerable condition, and Serena finds a book about merpeople that has an ancient Greek inscription on the cover.

 Serena is supportive of her father and readily asks him about ancient mythology, but feels that he dedicates too much of himself to his work.
 The pair meet a fisherman named Captain Mavros (Alki David) and his son Dimitri (Felix Yanez); Dimitri develops a romantic crush on Serena.

 Neried (Kelly Brook), a mermaid who can only take human form at night, travels on land to meet Thomas.
 When they initially cannot get along, Serena asks that Neried only help her father translate some old relics for his work.
 Neried does, and when she and Thomas speak the ancient love spell in unison, they fall deeply in love with each other.
 Thomas realises that the writing on the book Serena had discovered earlier is the key to understanding all of the ancient text, enabling him to continue his work.